 Test if Password is Expired

-Using one your installed free Internet browsers, navigate to the Outlook Web Access URL (ie. http://mail.example.com) that is used for remote email access and try and login to confirm if your password is correct and try to send an email to yourself.
-By sending an email to yourself, you confirm your email password is not expired and network account is not disabled and the issue is with the installed Microsoft Outlook itself.
+Using one of your installed free Internet browsers, navigate to the Outlook Web Access URL (ie. http://mail.example.com) that is used for remote email access and try to login to confirm if your password is expired.
+If it is expired, you will be prompted to change it.
+Once changed, save all your documents and log out of the computer and log in with the new password and Microsoft Outlook will open and send normally.

 Sometimes, an Outlook profile will get corrupted so one option is to visit the Control Panel and create an additional profile (without deleting the bad profile) for the account that is causing problems.
 Creating a new profile for Outlook is also helpful for times when you cannot start Microsoft Outlook and receive Safe Mode error messages.
-If the alternative profile that you or the IT Department just created works, import any archive folders and setup rules from the bad profile.
-This is why it is important not to delete it the bad profile but leave it disabled.
+I have never seen a Microsoft Outlook Test Message when making a second profile for an Exchange account but I have seen it for POP3 and IMAP so do not be alarmed.
+If the alternative profile that you or the IT Department just created works, import any archive folders and reconfigure the rules from the bad profile.
+This is why it is important not to delete the bad profile but leave it disabled.